 A note on your address: As with a street address, it is OK for others to know it, as it allows others to send you ATOM or other assets.

-You can also open the Keplr dashboard page (opens new window), which interfaces with the extension.
+The Keplr dashboard page interfaces with the extension.
 Note that the dashboard at this address is a web page loaded from a website and, as such, is not a trusted partner.
 It will never ask you for your mnemonic or your password.

 Be sure to save your mnemonic and password safely before you put any valuables in your wallet.

 How you purchase ATOM depends on your preference, but you need to use your trusted exchange to purchase ATOM.
 You can buy any amount you wish, although it is recommended to get at least 0.3 ATOM so your funds are not consumed in transaction fees before the end of this exercise.